Lawbot

 Lawbots are a broad class of customer-facing legal AI applications that are used to automate specific legal tasks, such as document automation and legal research.
 The terms robot lawyer and lawyer bot are used as synonyms to lawbot.
 A robot lawyer or a robo-lawyer refers to a legal AI application that can perform tasks that are typically done by paralegals or young associates at law firms.
 However, there is some debate on the correctness of the term.
 Some commentators say that legal AI is technically speaking neither a lawyer nor a robot and should not be referred to as such.
 Other commentators believe that the term can be misleading and note that the robot lawyer of the future won't be one all-encompassing application but a collection of specialized bots for various tasks.

 Lawbots use various artificial intelligence techniques or other intelligent systems to limit humans' direct ongoing involvement in certain steps of a legal matter.
 The user interfaces on lawbots vary from smart searches and step-by-step forms to chatbots.
 Consumer and enterprise-facing lawbot solutions often do not require direct supervision from a legal professional.
 Depending on the task, some client-facing solutions used at law firms operate under an attorney supervision.

 Levels of autonomy

-Following levels of autonomy (LoA) are suggested for automated AI legal reasoning:
+The following levels of autonomy (LoA) are suggested for automated AI legal reasoning: